microsoft/ivy/doc/language.md

 the other hand, procedures cannot be stored in variables or passed as arguments.

-A particularly unusual aspect of the IVy langauge is that there are *no references*.
+A particularly unusual aspect of the IVy language is that there are *no references*.
 Two distinct variables are never "aliases" for the same underlying "object".
 Modifying variable `a` never has an effect on the value of variable `b`.
-IVy's philosphy is that references are a low-level optimization that should be used by compilers to avoid copying, but should never appear in high-level programs.
+IVy's philosophy is that references are a low-level optimization that should be used by compilers to avoid copying, but should never appear in high-level programs.
 The absense of aliases enormously simplifies the analysis, testing and